Nordes/NewRelic.AzureStorageQueueSize.Plugin/README.md

 To install the plug-in as a Windows Service, execute `plugin.exe install`.
 This will add it was a Windows Service named _ScalableBytes.NewRelic.AzureStorageQueueSize.Plugin_ which will start automatically when windows start.

 # Example of configuration
+**N.B.:** _If you modify the configuration while the service is running, you will need to restart the service_
 ## ./config/plugin.json
 ```javascript
 {